flockonus/tweet-yeller/readme.md

 ## TODO in order:

+- ability to cancel read stream, it can drive a man to madness
+- ability to make sound lower, or even mute it
 - -make page action show in twitter.com-
 - -make configs not to speak all the time, store on localHost-
 - -make responsive checkbox config-